 The issue of starting grades affecting promotion prospects is also relevant when analysing race, and other 'diversity' outcomes.
 Rich (1997) finds that not only do white staff have a higher probability of promotion than black staff, they start on higher salaries and gain more money from their promotions.
-Occupational factors contribute to this result, with black staff more highly represented in lower-paid occupations.

 Intersectionality may also matter: in the presence of occupational segregation, it is possible that white women compete with ethnic minority women, which could artificially increase white women's promotion chances if minority women face harsher discrimination than minority men do.
-For this reason, Lewis (1986) extends the model to include dummies for ethnic minority men and women and finds the dummy on white females is positive in two of the nine years studied (indicating better promotion prospects in those years) and negative for minority men in one year and women in one other year out of the nine years studied (indicating poorer promotion prospects in those years).
+Lewis (1986) finds some evidence for better promotion prospects for white women compared to non-white women and the opposite for men.